orthecreedence/cl-async/threading.md

     (t (e) (format t "err: ~a~%" e))))
 {% endhighlight %}

-Notice that we're catching and forwarding errors to our future.
+Notice that we're catching and forwarding errors to our promise.

 This is a toy example: you shouldn't spawn a thread every time you need a background job done (it makes more sense to use a thread pool or something like